Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There’s currently no way to buy LOOM directly with Philippine pesos, so you’ll need to first obtain a cryptocurrency listed in a trading pair with LOOM.
+There’s currently no way to buy LOOM directly with Malaysian Ringgit, so you’ll need to first obtain a cryptocurrency listed in a trading pair with LOOM.
 Your options are bitcoin (BTC), ether (ETH) and Binance Coin (BNB).
 If you need help getting your hands on any of these currencies, check out our how to buy BTC, how to buy ETH and how to buy BNB guides.

 To deposit the funds into your account, you’ll need to find and copy your exchange wallet’s transfer address.
-For example, if you’re using Binance, click on “Funds” at the top of the screen and select “Deposits” from the drop-down menu.
-Select the coin you want to deposit, scan the wallet QR code or copy the relevant address, and then transfer coins into your account.
+Then, select the coin you want to deposit, scan the wallet QR code or copy the relevant address, and transfer coins into your account.

 Step 3.
 Buy LOOM.